C. H. Middleton: Death and legacy

-Middleton died of a heart attack outside his house at Princes Villa, Surbiton on 18 September 1945.
+Middleton died of a heart attack outside his house in Princes Avenue, Surbiton on 18 September 1945.
 Warm tributes were paid to him and flowers were sent to his funeral from all over Britain, although an obituary in the Daily Express noted that, ironically, his own front garden was noticeably unkempt.

 Middleton is remembered in the allotment gates of the Weston and Lois Weedon Horticultural Society, Northants, where he was a founder member in 1940.
 This Society still remembers him at their annual horticultural shows, as he did much to promote the horticultural shows and societies continuing in wartime.

+In 2025 a blue plaque was installed at Middleton's former house in Princes Avenue, Tolworth, Surbiton.

 Middleton was the first in a long line of British "celebrity" gardeners, from Percy Thrower to Geoff Hamilton and Alan Titchmarsh, who became famous through radio or television.
 He received much fan mail and letters relating to gardening, and listeners and readers contributed by public subscription towards a set of memorial gates to his radio garden allotment in London near the Old Langham Hotel in London.
 These have since been moved to BBC Written Archives Centre at Caversham, near Reading.
 Describing Middleton as "the Gert and Daisy of the gardening world", historian Philip Ziegler cited the immense popularity of his wartime broadcasts which "did as much as anything to convince doubters that running an allotment was a pleasant and profitable pursuit".
 Indeed, such was his contemporaneous fame that, in 2008, author Byron Rogers observed that Middleton was "the first English national working class hero, apart from footballers and hangmen".